Creating Access Tokens Using a Custom Integration

 If successful, you will see a list of the assets the Integration has access to in the tenancy.

-Note this may be an empty response if no assets are being shared with the user; this is an expected secure by default behavior.
+Note: This may be an empty response if no assets are being shared with the Integration because an Access Policy has not been created for it; this is an expected secure by default behavior.

 Otherwise, check the Assets OpenAPI Reference for more detailed information on the response codes you may expect if authentication fails and what they mean.